 - Now you have clean water, it is time for the big step - the tank.
 You should know the approximate size of tank and type of tank.
 If not, please review the storage tank article and make this decision.
-Another tool you can use is this interactive tool - System Sizing Tool.

 - You have now figured out the tank and how to get the water cleanly to it, the next step is getting the water out of the tank.
 A majority of times this will involve a pump and potentially a floating extractor.

 - Many of the prior decisions should have been greatly influenced by how you are going to use the water.
 Is it a simple irrigation system or is a drinking water system where you will need disinfection?
 Even for a irrigation system is time to clean the water again prior to use.